MicrosoftDocs/dynamics365smb-docs/business-central/intercompany-how-setup.md

 ## To set up intercompany dimensions

-If you and your intercompany partners want to be able to exchange transactions with dimensions linked to them, then you must agree on the dimensions that all of you will use.
-For example, the parent company of the group creates a simplified version of their own set of dimensions, exports these intercompany dimensions into an XML file and distributes it to each of the companies in the group.
+If you and your intercompany partners want to to exchange transactions with dimensions linked to them, you must agree on the dimensions that all of you will use.
+For example, the parent company of the group creates a simplified version of their own set of dimensions, exports them to an XML file that it distributes to each company in the group.
 Each of the subsidiaries then imports the XML file into the **Intercompany Dimensions** page and maps the intercompany dimensions to the dimensions in their own **Dimensions** page.

 > [!NOTE]
 > Each company in [!INCLUDE [prod_short](includes/prod_short.md)] must map dimensions to intercompany dimensions for outgoing documents, and map intercompany dimensions to their own dimensions for incoming documents.
 This mapping helps assure consistency across the companies.
 For more information, see the [To map intercompany dimensions to your company's dimensions](#to-map-intercompany-dimensions-to-your-companys-dimensions) section.